marbl/canu/documentation/source/parameter-reference.rst

 errorRate <float=0.01>
   The expected error rate, as fraction error, in the corrected reads, set by default based on data type, typically not changed by the user.

+.. _genomeSize:

-genomeSize <float=unset>
+genomeSize <float=unset> *required*
   An estimate of the size of the genome.
 Common suffices are allowed, for example, 3.7m or 2.8g.

-Required.
+  The genome size estimate is used to decide how many reads to correct (via the corOutCoverage_ parameter) and how sensitive the mhap overlapper should be (via the mhapSensitivity_ parameter).
+It also impacts some logging, in particular, reports of NG50 sizes.

 canuIteration <internal parameter, do not use>
   Which parallel iteration is being attempted.